tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/task-scheduling.md

 ```
 5. Press Esc and type `:wq` followed by Enter to save your changes (if a window pops up choose OK).

 6. If you now run `crontab -l` your newly scheduled task should be listed.
-We'd recommend keeping an eye out whether your scheduler works as expected.
-If not, you can make changes to the cron file at any time (`crontab -e` removes all existing jobs).
+We recommend keeping an eye out whether your scheduler works as expected, especially in the beginning.
+If not, you can make changes to the cron file at any time.
+To remove all existing tasks and clean up the cron file type `crontab -r`.

 {{% tip %}}
 Since a single cron file can contain multiple tasks, we'd recommend putting a comment (`#...`) above each line that describes what the job is about.
+This serves as documentation for your future self.
 {{% /tip %}}